-Capacity and institutional development is central for development and represents a fundamental entry point in all of Sida's operations.
+Capacity and institutional development is central for development, and is a fundamental entry point in all of Sweden's development cooperation.
 The majority of the climate finance support that Sweden provides through Sida therefore has capacity building integrated into the core of its operations.

 Capacity building takes place at the organisational level, individual level, level of institutional frameworks, and often a combination of the three.
+In order to identify and address the specific capacity building needs of partner countries or organisations, their nationally determined contributions and national adaptation plans, as well as key development plans, are important sources of information.